Six Long-Term Dividend Stocks for Income Investors

 - Walgreens Boots Alliance (Nasdaq: WBA)

 To make this list, the companies need a successful track record, growth potential and a reasonable valuation.
-One starting point I used was a list of Dividend Achievers.
-These are companies that have paid and raised their dividend for the last 25 consecutive years.
+One starting point I used was a list of Dividend Aristocrats.
+These are companies that have paid and raised their dividends for the last 25 consecutive years.

-This shows cashflow consistency and growth.
+This shows cash flow consistency and growth.
 But it’s also important to consider survivorship bias.
 Long-term dividend stocks come and go.
-So, I took a closer look at each company’s growth potential and dividend safety going forward.
-Let’s look at some of the companies’ highlights…
+So I took a closer look at each company’s growth potential and dividend safety.
+Let’s look at some of the highlights…

 This size helps it produce steady income.
 Many of its products also do well during downturns.
-So, it’s a defensive consumer staples stock.
-This is one reason Warren Buffett has invested in Coca-Cola and it’s his third largest holding.
+So it’s a defensive consumer staples stock.
+This is one reason Warren Buffett has invested in Coca-Cola, his third-largest holding.

 From a valuation standpoint, Coca-Cola stock isn’t as cheap as it’s been in the past.
 Its price-to-earnings (P/E) ratio comes in just above 20.
 Although that’s not really a bad price to pay in this low interest rate world.
 You can collect a growing 3.3% dividend yield.

 To learn more about Coca-Cola stock, check out Coca-Cola’s dividend history.

 2. Procter & Gamble has increased its dividend the last 65 years.
 And its dividend yield is 2.76%.
 Procter & Gamble is also diversified with products sold in more than 180 countries and territories.

-The company has 10 main product categories and it grew organic sales in nine out of the ten.
-To go with that, total e-commerce organic sales grew 40% and are now over 10% of our total company sales.
+The company has 10 main product categories, and it grew organic sales in nine out of the 10.
+To go with that, total e-commerce organic sales grew 40% and are now more than 10% of total company sales.
 This growth should help Procter & Gamble remain a top long-term dividend stock.

 From a valuation standpoint, it’s also a bit higher.
 The P/E ratio comes in closer to 25.
 Although, once again, there’s usually a premium to pay when investing in established leaders.